 The caddy answers, “It’s simple, really.
 You are standing too close to the ball after you whack at it.”

-As the bride was going down the aisle, she observed that her groom had his golf bag and clubs by his side.
+As the bride walks down the aisle, she observes that her groom has his golf bag and clubs by his side.

 She asks, “What is your golf gear doing there?”

 He looks at her in the eyes and answers, “This isn’t going to take long, is it?”